 In our simulation model, initial locations (X and Y coordinates) of the nodes are obtained using a uniform distribution.
 The nodes, chosen to be 30 nodes, move around in a rectangular region of size 700 unit x 700 unit square according to the following mobility model: each node chooses a direction, moving speed, and distance of move based on a predefined distribution and then computes its next position P and the time instant T of reaching that position.
-Each node moves with three different maximum speeds: 5, 10 and 20 units per second (i.e., average speeds of 2.5, 5 and 10 units per second respectively).
-We ran our simulations with movement patterns generated for 4 different pause times: 0, 10, 100, and 1000 seconds.
-A pause time of 0 seconds corresponds to continuous motion.
+Each node moves with three different maximum speeds: 5, 10 and 20 units per second (i.e., average speeds of 2.5, 5 and 10 units per second, respectively).
+We ran our simulations with movement patterns generated for several different pause times, from 0 to 1000 seconds.
+A pause time of 0 seconds corresponds to continuous motion, whereas a pause time of 1000 seconds is equivalent to static networks, i.e., zero mobility, since our total simulation time is 1000 seconds.

 Two mobile hosts are considered disconnected if they are outside each other's transmission range, which is defined as 250 units for all nodes.
 The wireless link bandwidth is 2 Mbps.
 One of the nodes is chosen as the sender for the geocasts - it initiates a geocast.
-In our simulation, simulation time is inversely proportional to the speed.
-For instance, simulations for the maximum speed of 5 units per second run 1000 seconds of execution, whereas run for 500 seconds for maximum speed of 10 units per second.